christophwille/wpaghapp/README.md

 * `Authorization` - uses OAuth (the main driver for me to implement my own WPA for GitHub)
 * `User` - show own repositories, followers and following (allow drill-down into all three)
-* `Repository` - show statistics, commits and issues
+* `Repository` - show statistics, browse the code, commits and issues

 Planned, but currently not implementable:

-* Repository/explore source code: Octokit.net doesn't yet support the get-contents APIs
 * User/private news: not yet possible with OAuth according to service documentation

 ## Screenshots